0xMiden/air-script/mir/README.md

 This crate contains the middle intermediate representation for AirScript, `MIR`.

-The purpose of the `MIR` is to provide a representation of an AirScript program that allows for optimization and translation to `AirIR` containing the `AlgebraicGraph`
+The purpose of the `MIR` is to provide a representation of an AirScript program that allows for optimization and translation to `AirIR` containing the `AlgebraicGraph`.

 ## Generating the MIR